Compensation scheme for radiation-linked diseases: Claiming compensation

 The payment received following a successful claim varies depending on the actual loss (in earnings and pension) suffered by the claimant and sums for pain and suffering, loss of amenity and number of dependents.
 The level of payment awarded to a claimant (or estate if deceased) is determined by the "causation probability".
 The greater the causation probability, the greater the payment.
 Top tier payments are awarded if the causation probability is 50% or more. “ Essential features of the scheme are that it is more generous and quicker than for a case taken through the court system.
 Payments are made as low a causation probability of 20% whereas 50% causation probability is normally required in court.
 The Scheme publishes an Annual statement which is approved by the Scheme Council.
 The report includes a paragraph updating the number of claims and payments awarded.

-As of July 2021, 1710 cases had been received and considered since the Scheme began.
-163 of those resulted in successful claims.
+There have been 1823 cases considered/received since the Scheme began.
+202 of these cases have resulted in successful claims.
 Compensation payments exceeding £8.90 million have been paid to claimants.